 1. Rising consumer expectations

 Customers have little tolerance for brands that have poor digital experiences.
-With plenty of choices at their disposal, consumers can easily move on to another brand if they have an underwhelming experience.
+With plenty of choices at their disposal, consumers can easily move to another brand if they have an underwhelming experience.
 When Pinterest and Starbucks launched their PWAs, they both saw a noticeable increase in interaction metrics.
-Pinterest saw a 60 percent rise in mobile interaction with quicker page loads, while Starbucks’ PWA was designed for web-based order management, and is now preferred by consumers over the native app for the coffee company.

 2. Native-like appeal